oscarWoj/CISC499/README.md

 Contents:
 - csv_parse.ipynb - Processing raw data into the proper input for BERTopic.
 Applying reduction techniques to further reduce the complexity of the data
 - bertopic.ipynb - Importing output from csv_parse and training a BERTopic model.
+- bertopic jupyterlab - Importing output from csv_parse and training the model in a jupyterlab enviroment

+#To be used later
-- bertopic playground - Testing and comparing saved models
+- bertopic playground - Playground to understand and compare saved model.

-Both of these files take a significant amount of time to run, for the readers sake, we will keep the outputs of the files completed and visible on Github whenever we can.
+Currently, this project is in progress.